FAQ

 Applications for studies abroad can only be submitted during the main and supplementary application periods, so please wait until the next application period if you missed one.

-The application period for traineeship is continuous, therefore outside of the application periods, the student can submit the application to the academic coordinator until the last day of the semester in each semester.
+The application period for traineeship is continuous, therefore outside of the application periods, the student can still submit the application in Mobility Online System, until the official last day of the semester in each semester.

 Applications for short-term doctoral mobility are open until the application deadline announced on the website.
 Applications cannot be accepted outside the deadline.